lyfesaver74/ha-dispatcharr/README.md

 -   Provides a sensor showing the total number of active streams (`sensor.total_active_streams`).
 -   Dynamically creates a unique sensor for each active stream, which is automatically removed when the stream stops.
--   Pulls detailed Electronic Program Guide (EPG) information for each active stream, including:
+-   Pulls detailed program guide (EPG) information for each active stream, including program/episode titles and numbers.
-    -   Program Title
-    -   Episode Title (Subtitle)
-    -   Episode Number
-    -   Description
-    -   Start and End times
--   Displays stream-specific details like client count, resolution, codecs, and bitrate as sensor attributes.
+-   Displays stream-specific details like resolution, codecs, and client count.
+-   Includes an option to disable EPG fetching to reduce server load.

 ## Installation and Configuration

-### Installation
+### Initial Setup

 1. Copy the `dispatcharr_sensor` directory into your Home Assistant `<config>/custom_components/` directory.
 2. Restart Home Assistant.

-### Configuration

-Configuration is done via the UI.

-1. Go to **Settings** > **Devices & Services**.
+3. Go to **Settings** > **Devices & Services** > **Add Integration**.
-2. Click the **Add Integration** button in the bottom right.
-3. Search for "Dispatcharr" and select it.
+4. Search for "Dispatcharr" and select it.
-4. In the configuration dialog, enter the required information:
+5. In the configuration dialog, enter the following information:
     -   **Host:** The IP address of your Dispatcharr server (e.g., `192.168.0.121`).
     -   **Port:** The port your Dispatcharr server is running on (e.g., `9191`).
     -   **Username:** Your Dispatcharr username.
     -   **Password:** Your Dispatcharr password.

+### Optional Settings

+To reduce the load on your Dispatcharr server, especially on systems with limited resources, you can disable the fetching of detailed EPG (program guide) data.
+When disabled, sensors for active streams will still be created, but program-related attributes (`program_title`, `episode_title`, etc.) will not be populated.

+To change this setting:
+1. Navigate to **Settings** > **Devices & Services**.
+2. Find your Dispatcharr integration and click **Configure**.
+3. A dialog box will appear.
+Uncheck the box labeled **"Enable EPG Program Data"** to disable it.
+4. Click **Submit**.

 ## Sensors Provided